 Moving money between different sales charge options is not permitted, unless we allow it under our administrative rules.
-Guarantee top-ups are not subject to sales charges.
+Guarantee top-up deposits we make to your contract are not subject to sales charges.
 See section 7, Terms of the guarantees, for more information.